lei-zhang/socialRL/README.md

 to reproduce all analyses and figures in the manuscript.

 **Note 1**: to properly run all scripts, you may need to set the root of this repository as your work directory. <br />
-**Note 2**: to reproduce the Matlab figures, you may need the [color brewer](https://www.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab) toolbox and the [offsetAxes](https://github.com/anne-urai/Tools/blob/master/plotting/offsetAxes.m) function.
+**Note 2**: to reproduce the Matlab figures, you may need the [NaN Suite](https://www.mathworks.com/matlabcentral/fileexchange/6837-nan-suite), the [color brewer](https://www.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab) toolbox, and the [offsetAxes](https://github.com/anne-urai/Tools/blob/master/plotting/offsetAxes.m) function.

 ## RL parameter simulations
 * Figure 1A: [rl_learning_curve.m](code/rl_learning_curve.m) --> calls [simuRL_one_person.m](code/simuRL_one_person.m)